-- On the PC receiving flows, open the NFSEN page and click on 'live' on the top right of the page and select "New Profile ..."
-You may need to select several times as NfSen is picky. - Enter the name 'HTTP_TRAFFIC' for the profile name and additionally create a new group called "groupX" where X is your group number - Select individual channels and shadow profile. - Individual channel can create channels with own filters - Shadow profile save hard disk space by not creating new data but instead analyses already collected data - → See next page for an example image...
+- Open the NFSEN page and click on 'live' on the top right of the page and select "New Profile ..." - You may need to select several times as NfSen is picky. - Enter the name 'HTTP_TRAFFIC' for the profile name and additionally create a new group called "groupX" where X is your group number - Select individual channels and shadow profile. - Individual channel can create channels with own filters - Shadow profile save hard disk space by not creating new data but instead analyses already collected data - → See next page for an example image...